 During a one-week training session in June, teens are introduced to a variety of Missouri ecosystems and gain skills necessary to conduct field research, including plant and animal identifications, biotic sampling and census techniques, testing of abiotic factors, and training in the use of maps, compass and GPS.

 During the rest of the summer and school year, teens are involved in important research and restoration activities at Shaw, Tyson Research Center and other field research sites in the St. Louis area.
-Fieldwork opportunities may include invasive species management, prairie reconstruction, plant and animal inventories, and prescribed burns.
-Teens are paid a stipend for their fieldwork.
+Work opportunities may include invasive species management, habitat restoration, plant and animal inventories, field experiment set up and/or break down, data collection and data entry.
+Teens are paid a stipend for their work.

 SIFT Participation Timeline